Tifles/PI_2/README.md

 # PI_2
-Practical assignment for the second module of the discipline "Software Engineering" UrFU
+Practical assignment for the second module of the discipline "Software Engineering" UrFU.
+Russian Russian text translation application for English to English and Russian to English.
+It is intended to help you work with texts in a foreign language (Reading documentation, preparing letters...)

 ## TranslaterML